delphic-digital/Skeletor/README.md

 #### SCSS / SASS Guidelines

+When architecting the SCSS/Sass for a project, we look to a quote by Tolkien by way of [Hugo Giraudel](http://sass-guidelin.es/):

+> "One file to rule them all,
+> One file to find them,
+> One file to bring them all,
+> And in the Sass way merge them."
+> — J.R.R.
+Tolkien

 As with all Delphic projects, we follow the [mobile first](http://www.html5rocks.com/en/mobile/responsivedesign/) mantra.

 ## How to use it